BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands Standalones/Osetor's Improved Vendors/README.md

 Assuming you have followed the steps in the last section, you then need to execute the mod while in the main menu of the game.

 Open your console
 *(tilde by default when installing the PythonSDK.
-If you do not have a key that naturally creates a tilde then you should also install the Hex Multitool to manually set the console key to somethting else)*
+If you do not have a key that naturally creates a tilde then you should also install the Hex Multitool to manually set the console key to something else)*

 Then type in "exec OsetorVendors.blcm" (assuming you didn't rename the file)